Threes: Gameplay

 Games of Threes typically last several minutes and end when no moves remain on the grid (usually when gridlocked with a single high number tile and many low number tiles).
 When a game is finished, there is no "game over" screen, but players receive a final score based on the rarity of the tiles (rather than the tile number values).
 The object of the game is to earn a high score.
 Outside of the game, players can review their scores and set Game Center challenges.

-There are a total of 12 kinds of number tiles in the game with values from 3 through 6,144.
+There are a total of 2 kinds of colored tiles, valued 1 and 2, and 12 kinds of "threes" tiles in the game with values from 3 through 6,144.
+Color tiles are worth nothing, while the point value of "threes" tiles start at 3 and grows exponentially.

 There is also a 13th character that is unlocked when two 6,144 tiles are combined; this character is marked by a triangle rather than the number 12,288.
-When this character is revealed, the game ends and points are totaled as usual.
+When this character is revealed, the game ends immediately even if the player has moves available, and points are totaled as usual.
 This feat was achieved and documented by Twitter user Threesporn in 2017 and publicly acknowledged by developer Asher Vollmer.